 I am fortunate to have a job that allows me to travel to interesting places.
-While perhaps not the typical road warrior who has to take connecting flights to towns with three stop lights, I am able to travel, on the regular, to places such as Los Angeles, New York, Chicago, Dallas, Las Vegas and Nashville.
+While perhaps not the typical road warrior who has to take connecting flights to towns with three stoplights, I am able to travel, on the regular, to places such as Los Angeles, New York, Chicago, Dallas, Las Vegas, and Nashville.
 I also find myself frequently engaging in international business travel.

-I also have international business that allows me to travel to England, the Netherlands and Germany.
-As a resident of Charlotte, North Carolina, I enjoy the convenience of being a in a hub for American Airlines and get to take direct flights to nearly any destination in the United States and many in Europe.
+I also have international business that allows me to travel to England, the Netherlands, and Germany.
+As a resident of Charlotte, North Carolina, I enjoy the convenience of being in a hub for American Airlines and get to take direct flights to nearly any destination in the United States and many in Europe.
 Because I get to go to great cities and travel comfortably from my home airport, travel is a feature of my job, not a downside.

 As an attorney, I am used to finding conveniences in the system, and I am no different when traveling.
 Here are a few tips that I have learned over the years which may make your business travel more convenient.

 In the industry, I am known as hub captured.
-American Airlines carries 90% of Charlotte originating passengers.
+American Airlines carries 90% of Charlotte’s originating passengers.
 To fly another airline consistently, almost every trip would involve a stop, which is not efficient when traveling for business.
-I maintain Executive Platinum status with American Airlines because of their flight network out of Charlotte and because they are a decent airline when it comes to their elite status costumers.
+I maintain Executive Platinum status with American Airlines because of their flight network out of Charlotte and because they are a decent airline when it comes to their elite status customers.

 Picking an airline and maintaining loyalty is very important when business traveling because it has specific benefits that help when traveling for business and when you travel with your family.
 I do not use points/miles for business travel.
 These are saved for personal leisure trips.
 However, I aggressively use upgrades for business travel.
-This can be the difference between being crammed in a red-eye to London in the back of the plane, or having a full bed so that you get five to six hours of sleep and can hit the ground running.
+This can be the difference between being crammed in red-eye to London in the back of the plane, or having a full bed so that you get five to six hours of sleep and can hit the ground running.

 As an Executive Platinum member, I get four confirmed upgrades a year that can be used on any flight.
 These are different than regular upgrades because those are usually not confirmed until the flight is ready to board.
 Also, regular upgrades do not work internationally.
-It makes little sense to use one of my four upgrades for short domestic flights because the first class seat is only marginally better than coach.
+It makes little sense to use one of my four upgrades for short domestic flights because the first-class seat is only marginally better than coach.
 However, a trip to Europe is a great use of an upgrade because business class will feature a seat that converts into a full bed.

 On occasion, you may need to decide whether to use an upgrade to Europe or back to the United States.
 If I have meetings on the day that I land, I will always use the upgrade heading to Europe so that I get more restful sleep.
 On the trip home, I don’t need a bed since it is a daytime flight and I can work from a coach seat.
 If I do not have to work on my first day in Europe, I may choose to reserve the comfort for on the way home.
 In a perfect world, you will have enough upgrades to clear both ways, but sometimes you will need to make these decisions.

-If you are like me and live in a hub city, it is a pretty easy to decide which airline to fly.
-If you live in a city where connections are a fact of life, my recommendation is choose a single airline and fly them every time.
+If you are like me and live in a hub city, it is pretty easy to decide which airline to fly.
+If you live in a city where connections are a fact of life, my recommendation is to choose a single airline and fly them every time.
 If you simply pick the lowest fare each time, you will never earn enough status with a single airline to get a significant rebate in terms of miles nor will you ever be upgraded on that European redeye flight.